Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

 \subsection{Solving the hierarchy of equations}

-In this section, we explain how we solve the hierarchy of equations derived from putting the ansatz \eqref{ansatz rough strategy} into the Einstein vacuum equations \eqref{EVE}.
+In this section, we explain how we prove well-posedness for the hierarchy of equations derived from putting the ansatz \eqref{ansatz rough strategy} into the Einstein vacuum equations \eqref{EVE'}.
 As explained above, the hierarchy of equations is made of transport equations for $g^{(1)}$ and $g^{(2)}$ and a wave equation for $\h$.
+As we will see, well-posedness would be trivial if not for the quasi-linear nature of the wave operator in the Ricci tensor.